ZKSAFE/zksafe-docs/EIP/eip-6xxx.md

 ## Rationale
-The contract will store everyone's password hash (`pwdhash`).
+The contract will store everyone's `pwdhash`.

 <br>
 <div align="center"><img src="../images/zkpass-1.png"></div>
 <br>

-ES generates ZK SNARK to show knowing the password.

-The chart below shows ZK Circuit logic.
+The chart below shows ZK circuit logic.

 <br>
 <div align="center"><img src="../images/zkpass-2.png"></div>
 <br>

-To verify the signature, it needs proof \ allhash \ pwdhash \ fullhash, this is also the ES contract work rationale.
+To verify the signature, it needs `proof`, `allhash`, `pwdhash` and `fullhash`.

 <br>
 <div align="center"><img src="../images/zkpass-3.png"></div>
 <br>

-The user operation data, withdrawal data .etc, in front-end ZK circuit, it generates proof and allhash, then send all of them to a third-party contract, that contract can gernerate the datahash, it sends datahash \ proof \ allhash \ user address to ES contract, ES contract verifies that the datahash is from the user, which means the withdrawal data is signed by user's pwd.
+The prover generates `proof` along with the public outputs.
+They will send all of them to a third-party requester contract.
+The requester will generate the `datahash`.
+It sends `datahash`, `proof`, `allhash`, `expiration` and prover's address to the verifier contract.
+The contract verifies that the `datahash` is from the prover, which means the withdrawal operation is signed by the prover's password.

 ## Backwards Compatibility